xtianmpimbaza/proof-of-existence/README.md

 <h1>Proof of exisitence app.</h1>

 This project is a Truffle project that allows you to save recorded media to blockchain.
+I have used petshop box

+The network to be run on is configured in truffle-config.js as it was programmed on windows.
+To run it on linux the file should be renamed to truffle.js
 <h2>Description:</h2>
 This application allows users to prove existence of some information by showing a time stamped picture/video.